We do not offer food. Here’s where you can find food.

 Members receive news of our funding opportunities through our members-only newsletter.

 In addition to our work at the federal and state levels advocating for food banks and the people they serve, CAFB also supports our member food banks as they develop and expand their local hunger advocacy programs.
 To help our members mobilize their communities to end hunger, we provide technical assistance, skills building, and resources for local advocacy programs.
-To learn more about how CAFB can help you build your food bank’s advocacy program, please contact Andrew Cheyne, Policy Director, at (510) 350-9915 or email@example.com.
+To learn more about how CAFB can help you build your food bank’s advocacy program, please contact Andrew Cheyne, Director of Government Affairs, at (510) 350-9915 or email@example.com.

 To learn more about applying to be a member of CAFB’s food bank network, please contact Terry Garner, Director of Member Services, at firstname.lastname@example.org or (510) 350-9911.